Skip to content

 What Pans Can Go Under the Broiler?

-Remove the pan to move food around you do not want any utensils touching any heat source inside the broiler.
+Remove the pan to move food around.
+You do not want any utensils touching any heat source inside the broiler.

 Seasoned Cast-Iron Cookware

-CHECK OUT the Lodge Seasoned Cast Iron Skillet with 2 Loop Handles Perfect for placing under a broiler
+Lodge Seasoned Cast Iron Skillet with 2 Loop Handles Perfect for placing under a broiler

-It allows the oil to break down into a plastic-like substance that bonds to the metal surface.
+It allows the oil to break into a plastic-like substance that bonds to the metal surface.
 The process is repeated until the surface is smooth, shiny, and non-stick.

 They are also incredibly durable and nearly indestructible, and it is difficult to ruin them completely.
-Hence the high temperature of broiling is never going to be a concern with a seasoned cast-iron pan.
+Hence, the high temperature of broiling is never going to be a concern with a seasoned cast-iron pan.

 Metal Pans and Sheet Pans

-CHECK OUT the Granite Ware 2-Piece Roaster/Broiler Set
+Granite Ware 2-Piece Roaster/Broiler Set

-One-Pot Cooking Rocks
+One-Pot Cooking Rocks!

 Source: Sun Sentinel / Le Creuset

-Michelle – Author
+Michelle

-Hi, I’m Michelle the founder, owner, author, and editor of OvenSpot.
+Hi, I’m Michelle, the founder, owner, author, and editor of OvenSpot.
 My passion for one-pot cooking commenced when I was working to prepare cafeteria lunches for school students.
-I am now on a mission to assist you in choosing the cooking pot or appliance you will use every day.
+I am now on a mission to assist you in choosing the cooking pot or appliance you will use daily.
 As well as in-depth information to assist you in using and caring for your cookware and appliances.
+Along with the yummy recipes I use at home.

 Questions?
-Reach out to Michelle at michelle@ovenspot.com
+Reach out to Michelle at [email protected]

 MICHELLE’S FULL BIO